 Of particular concern, the fungal spores of Cryptostroma corticale may cause respiratory hazards for those working with infected material.
+Please review other sources of information for best practices when handling material.

 - Sycamore maple (Acer pseudoplatanus )